dougeby/IntuneDocs/intune/kiosk-settings.md

 # Kiosk settings for Windows 10 (and later) in Intune

-Kiosk profiles are used to configure Windows 10 devices to run one app, or run multiple apps.
-When you create a kiosk profile, you also choose if there's a start menu shown, if a web browser is installed, and more.
+On Windows 10 devices, you can use Intune to run these devices as a kiosk.
+The kiosk can run one app, or run many apps.
+You can also show and customize a start menu, add different apps, including Win32 apps, add a specific home page to a web browser, and more.

+Use this steps in this article to create a single-app kiosk, or multi-app kiosk in Intune.

-Intune support one kiosk profile per device.
+Intune supports one kiosk profile per device.
 If you need multiple kiosk profiles on a single device, you can use a [Custom OMA-URI](custom-settings-windows-10.md).

 ## Kiosk settings